 Our Daily Bread’s Services Include:

-- Financial Literacy Mentoring and Classes: Families must be referred to us and meet eligibility criteria to receive one-on-one mentoring.
+- Financial Literacy Mentoring and Classes: Families must be referred to us and meet eligibility criteria to receive one-on-one mentoring (FLYER).
 Our classes are free and open to the public.
 In most cases, classes do not require a referral, but we do ask that attendees RSVP.
-ODB is also partnering with Fairfax County, the Financial Planning Association of the National Capital Area, Reston Interfaith and United Community Ministries to provide Free Financial Counseling Clinics in Herndon and Alexandria.
+ODB is also partnering with Fairfax County, the Financial Planning Association of the National Capital Area, and United Community Ministries to provide Free Financial Counseling Clinics in Western Fairfax and Alexandria.
 CLICK HERE to learn how to access our Financial Literacy services.

 - School Supply Assistance: Our Daily Bread partners with Fairfax County, Kids R First and many other local nonprofits to provide school supplies to select schools in the Fairfax County area.
 Families in need of school supply assistance should contact the social worker at their children's school.

 Our Daily Bread is only able to provide food, financial assistance and financial mentoring to Fairfax County residents who are referred to us by a County or other social worker.
 CLICK HERE to see the zip codes that ODB serves.